reach-sh/reach-lang/docs/src/changelog/index.md

 @{verRC("0.1.11")}

 + @{rcHead("0.1.11-rc8")}
++ 2022/08/25: Ethereum-like-only: The backend interface to deployed contracts was updated, so old contracts will not work with this version.
 + 2022/08/24: Added `{!rsh} StringDyn.concat` function and `{!rsh} StringDyn` cast application.
 + 2022/08/24: The backend interface to the compiled objects was updated, so you'll need to recompile for this release.
 + 2022/08/19: Added `{!rsh} StringDyn` type.